Patrick Creadon

-Patrick Creadon (born May 4, 1967) is an American filmmaker primarily known for his work in documentaries.
+Patrick Creadon (born May 4, 1967) is an American filmmaker known for his work in documentaries.
 His first film, Wordplay, profiled New York Times crossword editor Will Shortz and premiered at the 2006 Sundance Film Festival.
 The film screened in over 500 theatres nationwide and became the second-highest grossing documentary of that year.
-His second film, I.O.U.S.A., is a non-partisan examination of America's national debt problem and forecast the global financial crisis of 2007-2008.
+His second film, I.O.U.S.A., is a non-partisan examination of America's national debt problem and forecast the 2008 financial crisis.
 I.O.U.S.A. premiered at the 2008 Sundance Film Festival and was later named one of the Top 5 Documentaries of the Year by film critic Roger Ebert.